 Solim LeGris.
 Solim is a Ph.D student in the Psychology department at NYU and is co-advised by Todd Gureckis and Brenden Lake.
 Before coming to NYU, he received his BASc in Honours Cognitive Science from McGill University and worked on modelling categorical perception and categorization difficulty in neural networks.
 Solim is interested in computational cognitive science, more specifically in understanding what makes humans capable of learning concepts efficiently and using them flexibly across a broad range of situations.
 He is generally interested in building computational models that can both increase our understanding of cognition and bring machines closer to human-like learning and thought.
 [Website]

 Wentao Wang.
-Wentao is a Ph.D. student at the Center for Data Science, working with Brenden Lake and Tal Linzen.
+Wentao is a Ph.D. student at NYU’s Center for Data Science, working with Brenden Lake.
 Wentao received his Master’s degree in Computer Science at New York University Courant Institute of Mathematical Sciences in 2023.
 He received his BS in Computer Science from Peking University in 2020.
 He is broadly interested in the intersection of language language processing and cognitive science.
-In particular He is interested in understanding what models have learned and building models that could generalize in human-like ways.
+In particular, he is interested in understanding what models have learned and building models that could generalize in human-like ways.